 To understand what is taking place here, recall the description of the distribution of costs for the region in the previous section.
 Cost distributions for the region are skewed in only one direction.
 If a plan is on the efficient frontier using TailVaR90, the cost is minimal so the distribution is typically as narrow as possible given the level of risk.
 That is, a plan with a narrower distribution would have higher cost and would not be least cost.
 Standard deviation is therefore as small as possible.
 The converse is not true, in general.
-A plan could represent a lot of resource addition, which would suppress prices and create a very predictable, but expensive outcome, that is, a narrow distribution of costs.
-This is evident in the plans represented by the black diamonds.
+A plan could represent a lot of resource addition, which would suppress prices and create a very predictable albeit expensive outcome, that is, a narrow distribution of costs.
+This is what we see in the plans represented by the black diamonds.
 It is unlikely that a decision maker using standard deviation would choose these plans, however.
-In these plans, the cost for each future is higher than the cost any of the plans represented by the white points under the same future.
+In these plans, the best outcomes under the 750 futures are worse than the worst outcomes of the plans represented by the white points.
 This is not evident from the graph, but it is one of the important properties of coherent measures of risk, like TailVaR90.
 Supposedly, a rational decision maker using standard deviation could identify these plans by their high cost and would exclude them from consideration.